Learn about the Contributions of Famous Black Mathematicians

 David Blackwell (1919-2010)

-Blackwell was the first black American inducted into the National Academy of Sciences and the first black tenured faculty member at UC Berkeley.
-He was also the seventh black American to receive a PhD in Mathematics.
+Blackwell was the first Black American inducted into the National Academy of Sciences and the first Black tenured faculty member at UC Berkeley.
+Additionally, he was the seventh Black American to receive a PhD in Mathematics.

 Jesse Ernest Wilkins Jr. (1923-2011)

 Jesse Ernest Wilkins was a world-class American mathematician, mechanical engineer, and nuclear scientist.
-He attended the University of Chicago at the age of 13, becoming its youngest ever student.
-He earned five science degrees during his life.
+He attended the University of Chicago at the age of 13, becoming its youngest student.
+During his life, he earned five science degrees.

 In 1970, Wilkins served Howard University as its distinguished professor of Applied Mathematical Physics and founded the university’s new PhD program in mathematics.